BonsaiDen/JavaScript-Garden/doc/instanceof.md

     'foo' instanceof String; // false
     'foo' instanceof Object; // false

-The important thing to note here is that `instanceof` will **of course** not work when the two objects origin from different JavaScript contexts e.g. different documents in a Web Browser.
+One important thing to note is that `instanceof` does of course not work on objects that origin from different JavaScript contexts.
+For example: Different documents in a web browser. a Web Browser.

-### Best Practices
+### Best practices

-Only use `instanceof` when dealing with custom made objects, **never** use it like the `typeof` operator - it will behave just as badly and even worse when dealing with objects from different contexts.
+The `instanceof` operator should only be used when dealing with custom made objects that origin from the same JavaScript context.
+Just like the `typeof` operator, every other use of it should be **avoided**.